a-nayeem/Machine-Learning-and-Deep-Learning-Notes/Andrew NG Machine Learning/Week-1.md

 Supervised Learning is done using data for which we can assume there is a relationship between input and output.
 Supervised Learning problems can be categorized as either "Regression" or "Classification" problem based on the type of data.

+Regression: If the prediction output is a continuous value for example price of house in the house price problem, it is a Regression Problem.

+Classification: If the prediction output is a discrete value, for example in spam prediction, spam or not spam, it is a Classification Problem.